Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 3 Days in Las Vegas

 A 3-Day trip to Vegas allows just enough time for visitors to get a taste of what the city has to offer – and trust us, it has a lot!
-On a 3-day Vegas trip, visitors can see the flashing neon lights, eat at celebrity chef restaurants, gamble at flashy casinos and visit top city attractions…and that is just on Day One!
+On a 3-Day Vegas Trip, visitors can see the flashing neon lights, eat at celebrity chef restaurants, gamble at flashy casinos and visit top attractions…and that’s just Day One!

 Additionally, we understand that not all travelers planning a trip to Las Vegas intend on spending 3 days in the city.
 Some visitors are breezing through on a day trip to Las Vegas, while others are planning to spend 4 nights in Vegas.
-Therefore, we have outlined Las Vegas itineraries for longer and shorter stays at the end of the post.
+Therefore, we have outlined Las Vegas Itineraries for longer and shorter stays at the end of the article.

 First Time Las Vegas: Must-Do Activities

 My first time to Vegas was a birthday trip to celebrate with friends.
-Beyond getting ourselves to the city, we had done little in the way of research.
+Beyond getting ourselves there, we had done little in the way of research.
 While the weekend was, no doubt, a memorable one, our very loose plans resulted in missed attractions and overlooked sights.

-As I planned subsequent trips (and while living in Phoenix for 10 years, there were countless Vegas trips!), I challenged myself to see more of the city.
+As I planned subsequent trips (while living in Phoenix for 10 years, there were countless Vegas trips), I challenged myself to see more.
 On each visit, I realized just how much I missed on my first time in Las Vegas.

-To help other travelers, we created our Las Vegas 3-Day Itinerary with first-time Vegas visitors in mind; it is essentially a “First Time Vegas Must-Do List.”
-That said, visitors who had a first-time Las Vegas experience like mine and are now making a return trip to the city will certainly find our Vegas Itinerary useful as well!
+To help other travelers, we created our Las Vegas 3-Day Itinerary with first-time visitors in mind; it is essentially a “First Time Vegas Must-Do List.”
+That said, visitors who had an initial trip experience similar to mine and are making a return trip to the city will certainly find our Vegas Itinerary useful as well!

-Pro Tip: How to plan a trip to Las Vegas will depend on your interests, budget and overall time-frame for your trip.
-While we highlight what we think is the best plan for things to do in Vegas for first-time visitors, our outline can also be used as a base for a Vegas itinerary for couples or even a Las Vegas family itinerary – with just a few tweaks.
+Pro Travel Tip: How to plan a trip to Las Vegas will depend on your interests, budget and overall time-frame for your visit.
+While we highlight what we think is the best plan for things to do in Vegas for first-time visitors, our outline can also be used as a base for a couples getaway or even a Las Vegas family itinerary!

 Our “3-Day Itinerary: Las Vegas for First-Timers” is formatted in a day-by-day trip plan.
-In addition to our Las Vegas 3-Day trip outline, we include tips for alternate length stays – and advice for how to get there (and around!), where to stay and what to pack.
+In addition to our 3-Day trip outline, we include travel tips for alternate length stays – and advice for how to get there (and around), where to stay and what to pack.

 DAY 1 of Your 3-Day Las Vegas Itinerary

-On the first day of your 3 Days in Vegas Itinerary, kick off your trip with a few iconic Vegas experiences.
+On the first day of your 3 Days Itinerary, kick off your trip with a few iconic Vegas experiences.

 How To Plan 3 Days in Las Vegas by JetSettingFools.com